NIRALUser/AutoTract/README.md

 # AutoTract

-AutoTract is an automatic tractography tool featuring advanced processing tools (using FiberPostProcess) to clean tracts after the initial tractography (done with the Slicer module TractographyLabelMapSeeding).
+AutoTract is an automatic tractography tool featuring advanced processing tools (using FiberPostProcess) to clean fiber tracts after the initial tractography (done with the Slicer module TractographyLabelMapSeeding).

 ## Full Documentation

-Find the tool on [NITRC](https://www.nitrc.org/projects/autotract/) as well as the [tutorial](https://www.nitrc.org/docman/?group_id=948).
+Find the software on [NITRC](https://www.nitrc.org/projects/autotract/) as well as its [tutorial](https://www.nitrc.org/docman/view.php/948/1969/Tutorial.pdf).

-## Data Required
+## Required Data

-- a DTI image that you want to tract
+- a DTI image on which you want to perform fiber tractography
 - a reference DTI atlas + a folder containing the tracts of this atlas (this will serve as label maps for the tractography)
 - (optional) a WM mask
 - (optional) a CSF mask